 Depart the USA on your independent flight to India.

 Arrive in Mumbai and transfer to the exquisite Taj Mahal Palace Hotel for a morning at leisure.
 This afternoon enjoy an orientation tour of this bustling city.
 In the former British fort area, see elegant colonial buildings such as the Gothic Victoria Terminus railway station, and the Prince of Wales Museum.
 Drive along famed Marine Drive, passing Chowpatty Beach, to Malabar Hill with its superb views, parks, and Hanging Gardens.
-Return to your hotel for dinner and overnight.
+Return to the hotel for dinner and overnight.

 This morning drive through the countryside surrounding Mangalore, a pleasant landscape of rolling hills dotted with tea, coffee, and cashew nut plantations.
 Visit Karkala’s monolithic Gomasteshwara Statue, dedicated to a Jain saint.
 Then visit a cashew processing plant followed by a lunch of local specialties at a rural pineapple farm.

 A leisurely two-day exploration of Cochin reveals this delightful community’s mélange of international influences: Portuguese houses, the Dutch Palace (Mattancherry), the Anglican St. Francis Church, and the cantilevered Chinese fishing nets that grace the beaches.
 To better explore this maze of islands and waterways, board local houseboats for a cruise through Cochin’s backwaters to observe daily life along these languid canals.
 You will also have the opportunity to attend an evening performance of classical Kathakali dance.